-Instances of inadvertent household error which may result in a claim include, but are not limited to, the following;
+Instances of an inadvertent household error that may result in a claim include, but are not limited to, the following;

 (1) The assistance group unintentionally failed to provide the county agency with correct or complete information;

-(2) The assistance group unintentionally failed to report to the county agency changes in its circumstances which it was required to report; or
+(2) The assistance group unintentionally failed to report to the county agency changes in its circumstances that it was required to report; or

 (3) The assistance group unintentionally received benefits or more benefits than it was entitled to receive pending a fair hearing decision because the assistance group requested a continuation of benefits based on the mistaken belief it was entitled to such benefits.